dhananjaygr/InlineQuestions/100-Foundation/questions/Page7/question-02.md

 Max Answers : 2

 ## Question
-:
+What action did the author take in response to the "Wiz IaC Scanner" finding regarding the Dockerfile?:

 ## Options
-Option 1: Securing data transmission over public networks
+Option 1: Ignored the finding and proceeded with merging

-Option 2: Masking the user's physical location
+Option 2: Addressed the misconfiguration in the Dockerfile

-Option 3: Encrypting internet traffic
+Option 3: Reverted the changes made in the commit

-Option 4: Limiting bandwidth usage
+Option 4: Created a new branch to isolate the issue

-Option 5: Limiting bandwidth traffic
+Option 5: Ignored the finding

 ## Answers
 Option 1 : 1
-Option 3 : 1
+Option 2 : 1

 ## Correct Answer Feedback
-Option 1, 3 is correct answer
+Option 1, 2 is correct answer

 ## Incorrect Answer Feedback
-Selected ## Options is not correct Option 1, 3 is correct answer
+Selected ## Options is not correct Option 1, 2 is correct answer

 ## Tags
 tag1